 “Broken bird is about the end of a relationship that is somewhat anticipated.
 It’s about reflecting on the relationship and coming to the painful truth that it is not what it once was.
 Trying to do this in a way that was as painless and considerate as possible, inspired the idea of a bird landing safely.
 The song became a much more personal experience years after writing.”

 Broken Bird is the second single of the forthcoming EP which will be released later this year.

 Apart from his songs and his great vocal delivery, Docherty also deserves credit as a great instrumentalist.
 He has one extra ‘weapon’, his guitar.
 He is not just a singer-songwriter, he’s also a mean fingerpicker, a true virtuoso on his guitar.
 By his songwriting and guitar playing, it is obvious he’s a big fan of the late John Martyn and Australia’s Tommy Emmanuel.
 His breathtaking percussive guitar style is reminiscent of US guitarist Andy McKee.

-In the Netherlands, the profile of Docherty is quickly rising, having supported popular local bands like Racoon and HAEVN.
+In the Netherlands, the profile of Docherty is quickly rising, having supported popular local and international bands like Racoon, HAEVN, Calum Scott and Matt Simons.